 Director, Judicial Clerkships

-Jennifer Pollard (‘03) counsels students on securing judicial clerkships and internships, as well as positions with local, state, and federal governments.
+Jennifer Pollard (‘03) counsels students on securing judicial clerkships and judicial internships.
 She received her JD from Maryland Law and her BS in Political Science and Economics from Towson University.
 After graduating from law school, Ms. Pollard clerked for the Honorable James P. Salmon on the Court of Special Appeals of Maryland, before practicing business law at Ridberg Sherbill & Aronson in Bethesda and corporate and real estate transaction law at Whiteford Taylor & Preston LLP in Baltimore.

 M. Teresa Schmiedeler, JD